Multiclass classification using scikit-learn

 SVM (Support vector machine) is an efficient classification method when the feature vector is high dimensional.
 In sci-kit learn, we can specify the kernel function (here, linear).
 To know more about kernel functions and SVM refer – Kernel function | sci-kit learn and SVM.

 Naive Bayes classifier – Naive Bayes classification method is based on Bayes’ theorem.
-It is termed as ‘Naive’ because it assumes independence between every pair of feature in the data.
+It is termed as ‘Naive’ because it assumes independence between every pair of features in the data.
 Let (x1, x2, …, xn) be a feature vector and y be the class label corresponding to this feature vector.

 Applying Bayes’ theorem,